 Disclosure: This has been compensated on behalf of Avocados from Mexico and Jarlsberg USA.
-This post contains compensated affiliate linking which helps support the work on this blog.
+This post contains some affiliate links for your convenience.
+Click here to read our full disclosure policy.

 I was invited by Kitchen PLAY to use both Avocados from Mexico and Jarlsberg USA Cheese to make a delicious breakfast recipe and I knew right away that this duo would be perfect with my favorite breakfast of all time.
 It’s a fairly quick breakfast to put together too and you’ll see that having a hot breakfast with Avocados from Mexico and Jarlsberg cheese is a great way to start your day.